Descanonge/fronts-toolbox/docs/algorithms/cayula-cornillon.rst

 If the distribution is bimodal, edges given by the separation temperature :math:`\tau_{\text{opt}}` are found.
-We select pixels inside the moving window that have at least one first-neighbor on the opposite side of the threshold.
+We select pixels inside the moving window that have at least one adjacent pixel on the opposite side of the threshold.

 This gives fronts that are one-pixel wide.
 However, if the moving-window is shifted in increments smaller than its size, there can be overlap in edges found